tuxone/ValidationBundle/README.md

 ### In config.yml

     tux_one_validation:
-        dictionaryPath: /home/erlangb/Scrivania/mybadword.txt
+        dictionaryPath: /path/to/custom/dictionary.txt

-"mybadword.txt" is a custom dictionary that contains a list of bad word.
+"dictionary.txt" is a custom dictionary that contains a list of bad word.
 This configuration is optionally.
-If setted, the bundle works with you custom bad word list, otherwise it will work with the default bad word list
+If setted, the bundle works with your custom bad word list, otherwise it will work with the default bad word list.

 Usage